What Are Push Piers And How Do They Work?

 What Is Differential Settlement?

-Now, all structures will sink slightly into the ground after their built.
+Now, all structures will sink slightly into the ground after they are built.
 This isn’t a problem as long as the settlement is uniform.
 In fact, you can even expect it.
 The problems arise when the foundation settles into the soil unevenly.
 This is called differential settlement.
-For more information see, Foundation Settlement.
+For more information, see our page about Foundation Settlement.

 Differential settlement puts a lot of stress on a foundation because it causes everything to be out of plumb.
-If your house is experiencing differential settlement, you’ll see things like cracks in walls, ceilings, or floors, uneven floors, gaps around doors and windows, doors and windows that no longer open and close correctly, stair-step cracks in brick or masonry, etc.
+If your house is experiencing differential settlement, you’ll see symptoms like:

 Fortunately, differential settlement can be repaired, and the most common repair method is underpinning with push piers.